-About 60% of China’s exports went to Algeria, Bangladesh and Pakistan from 2016-2020.
+About 60% of China’s exports went to Algeria, Bangladesh, and Pakistan from 2016-2020.
 The analysts say poor countries and those at odds politically with the United States typically buy from China.
-Most of the importers of the Chinese weapons are from Africa, the Middle East, Southern Asia and Latin America.
+Most of the Chinese weapons importers are from Africa, the Middle East, Southern Asia, and Latin America.

-Chinese arms are often cheaper than comparable products from other exporters, but after-sale service support are costly.
-The underdeveloped and developing countries suffer due to these cheap defective equipment and often resale them and suffer huge losses.
+Chinese arms are often cheaper than comparable products from other exporters, but after-sale service support is costly.
+The underdeveloped and developing countries suffer due to this cheap defective equipment and often resell them and suffer huge losses.

-Presenting an in-depth investigation report on the Defective Chinese Equipment & Weapons, by our South Asia analyst Hwa-Young.
+Presenting an in-depth investigative report on the Defective Chinese Equipment & Weapons, by our South Asia analyst Hwa-Young.

-- 2009-13 Pakistani Navy bought 4 Chinese F-22P(Zulfiqar class) frigates.
-Soon after commissioning they were shocked to find large number of equipment, weapons & sensors not working or working at lower capacity.
+2009-13 Pakistani Navy bought 4 Chinese F-22P(Zulfiqar class) frigates.
+Soon after commissioning they were shocked to find a large number of equipment, weapons & sensors not working or working at a lower capacity.

-- In January 2021, China gave Pakistan Wing Loong-2 (Unmanned Combat Aerial Vehicles).
+In January 2021, China gave Pakistan Wing Loong-2 (Unmanned Combat Aerial Vehicles).
 Pakistan had deployed in Balochistan and India-Pakistan border.
-Within 6 months, reportedly these Chinese drones Wing Loong-2 malfunctioned.
-When Pakistani forces launched these drones during an operational mission, 3 Wing Loong-2 were damaged in the middle of the mission after losing control.
+Within 6 months, reportedly the Chinese drone Wing Loong-2 malfunctioned.
+When Pakistani forces launched these drones during an operational mission, 3 Wing Loong-2 was damaged in the middle of the mission after losing control.

 Following are some of the faulty equipment sent to Pakistan: